JavierPDev/Meangular/README.md

 npm install

 # Start in development mode and watch for changes on server and frontend
-# using nodemon and angular-cli.
+# using nodemon, angular-cli, and livereload.
 npm start

 # Start browser-sync